Up Your Strap Game: Strap-On 101

 But here's the thing- that learning curve can go by real quickly and you can be a skilled strap-per in no time with the right equipment, time, practice, and - most importantly - communication.

-Let's start with the equipment.
-A strap-on refers to a set of two components: a harness and a dildo.
-There are many ready-to-go sets that have everything you need in one box, or you can go for a more curated version by individually picking a harness (we suggest having the wearer pick this) and a harness-friendly dildo (we suggest having the receiver pick this).
-For more, you can check out our guide to choosing a strap-on here.
+There are many ready-to-go sets that have everything you need in one kit, or you can go for a more curated version by individually picking a harness (we suggest having the wearer pick this) and a harness-friendly dildo (we suggest having the receiver pick this).
+For more, you can check out our guide to choosing a strap-on.

 You'll also want a good water-based lubricant.
 Using a toy is different from using a body part in so many ways - one of which is that you'll want that added slickness to make the experience as pleasurable as possible, especially if you're strapping up for any anal penetration, like pegging.